YunoHost/doc/packaging_apps_git.md

 As we have seen, you can do a lot of things directly on GitHub.
 But when you need to edit multiple files, or when you need to work on your code on your own, it's better to work directly on your computer.

-Before going to the hellish part of git, let's see 2 different ways to start working with git.
+Before going to the hellish part of Git, let's see 2 different ways to start working with Git.

 #### First case: Creating a new package